Insight: Anger at Bangladesh factory disaster turns spotlight on MP

 THUGS, DRUGS AND VOTES

 Once consigned to the outermost rim of the global economy, Bangladesh, a country of 160 million people, is now the second biggest garment exporter after China.
-Companies such as Walmart Stores Inc (WMT.N), Tesco Plc (TSCO.L) and H&M (HMb.ST), rely on its rock-bottom labour costs to boost their margins, but labour activists say safety in some factories is still an afterthought.
+Companies such as Walmart Stores Inc, Tesco Plc and H&M, rely on its rock-bottom labor costs to boost their margins, but labor activists say safety in some factories is still an afterthought.

 In the days since Rana Plaza's implosion, the world's worst industrial disaster since Bhopal in 1984, Western buyers and the Bangladeshi government have come under renewed pressure to find ways to tighten oversight of the sector, which employs 4 million people and accounts for 80 per cent of exports.